sergueik/springboot_study/basic-perl-cgi/README.md

 ```
 on a Linux machine

-it will look slightly less data but enough for debugging the visual part.
+it will have slightly smaller amount of data but enough for debugging the visual part.

 ![Example](https://github.com/sergueik/springboot_study/blob/master/basic-perl-cgi/screenshots/capture_file.png)